AliOKeeffe/The-Animal-Association-Game/README.md

 - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 - [Coolors](https://coolors.co/) - Used to create colour palette.
+- [Favicon](https://favicon.io/) - Used to create the favicon.

 ## Deployment

-The project was deployed using GitHub pages.
+The site was deployed using GitHub pages.
 The steps to deploy using GitHub pages are:

 1. Go to the repository on GitHub.com
 2. Select 'Settings' near the top of the page.